theabhishek07/Advanced_Linux/README.md

 # You are always welcome to add more or improve any resource in this repository by following these instructions.

-# The repo contains Lab work for second year Advance Linux
+# The repo contains Lab work for second year Advanced Linux